Home » The challenges and successes of media representation of Disability

 “The characters with disabilities we do see on TV are typically white males.
 In addition to the lack of racial and gender diversity, many disabled characters are fuelled by stereotypes of “overcoming” their disability or being inspirational to others.
 While there is nothing wrong with a character being an inspiration to others, it should not be the only purpose that they serve in the narrative.”

-Media representations of disability continue to be one of the most problematic issues with respect to the development of film and television projects.
+Media representations of disability continue to be one of the most problematic issues concerning the development of film and television projects.

 In the long run, women and men who create videos, film, television, commercials, print, and multimedia advertising bear a responsibility to take people with disabilities seriously as integral members of the human mosaic.
 Although in some cases, our bodies may appear different, we might use adaptive technology or assistive devices, our stories are everyone’s stories.
 People with disabilities need to be integrated into the universe of storytelling in all mediums.
 But, these need to be realistic portrayals, and the only way that will occur is if the storytellers themselves take the time to learn.